 Now you can sit back while Tailwind does the heavy work for you.

 This is just one of the many amazing features available on Tailwind.
 If you’re on the edge about getting a paid Tailwind subscription, I say go for it!
-They offer a free trial as well as 4 free months when you get the annual plan.
+They offer a free trial as well as one free month when you get the annual plan.

 However, if all you’re interested in is Tribes, you can use Tribes for free without a Tailwind subscription.